sq2ips/m20-custom-firmware/README.md

 For example for R1 = 1k and R2 = 2k the max voltage is 4.95V.
 Note that Horus voltage field is an unsigned byte of values corresponding to voltage range from 0 to 5V, so higher values can't be represented.

+For this to work with Horus decoders you need to make a PR to add your call assigned to payload ID to [Horus custom field list](https://github.com/projecthorus/horusdemodlib/blob/master/custom_field_list.json), in the section of `"SP2ZIE"` in `"other_payloads"` add your call in the list after a `,` in `""`, for example when the table looks like this: `["SQ2IPS"]` adding a call SP0ABC is: `["SQ2IPS", "SP0ABC"]`.

 ## Downloading code
 First you need to obtain the code, you can do it with `git`:
 ```bash